William Grant Broughton: Church government and later life

 Broughton supported the establishment of a number of other bishoprics in Oceania in the 1840s, including in New Zealand, Tasmania, Melbourne, Newcastle and Adelaide.
 In 1847, after three new bishops were consecrated in a ceremony at Westminster Abbey, Broughton became Bishop of Sydney and Metropolitan of Australasia.
 This growth of the Australasian church increased the urgency of resolving unanswered questions of ecclesiastical government, the application of canon law, and the relationship between church and state.
 Broughton was also concerned by the poor discipline of his clergymen after a number of scandals and incidents of misconduct.

 In 1850, Broughton held a meeting of Australasia's bishops in Sydney to decide the church's governance structure.
 The meeting, which was held at Tusculum, was not a formal assembly and had no power to issue decrees.
 But the bishops reached agreement on a number of principles, including for education, church government and clerical discipline.
 One of their decisions was that the church should establish synods of bishops and priests at the provincial level and for each diocese, supported by conventions of laymen that would hold little decision-making authority.
 The recommendation provoked backlash from the laity, who regarded the meeting of the bishops as evidence of "episcopal tyranny" and "clerical supremacy".
-Broughton sailed to England in 1852 to discuss the future of the Australian church and to gain the British government's support for his proposed church constitution.
-He became ill on the journey and died in London on 20 February 1853.
+Broughton sailed to England on 16 August 1852, to discuss the future of the Australian church and to gain the British government's support for his proposed church constitution.
+He became ill on the journey and died in London of bronchitis on 20 February 1853.
 He was buried at Canterbury Cathedral, becoming the first priest since the Reformation to be buried in the cathedral.